Hello and welcome to the end of the week and this week’s dose of Sussex living.

 On a practical note, if you’re thinking of moving home, either to downsize or get more space, then head over to our House and Home section where you may get some great ideas as well as some really important advice about Capital Gains Tax payable on gardens and grounds.

 Well, that’s it for now.
-The roadmap out of lockdown has been published and with luck, we can start looking forward to getting out and about in Sussex a bit more in the not too distant future.
+The roadmap out of lockdown has been published and with luck, we can start looking forward to getting out and about and enjoy Sussex living a bit more in the not too distant future.
 Meanwhile, while we bide our time, I’ll share more samples of delight in the coming weeks to keep you going until we’re free to roam once more!

 Stay safe and have a great weekend,

-Here are the details of this month’s delights:
+Here are the details of this month’s Sussex living delights:

 Savour the moment with the local gins: Three Sussex Gins